NJIT-WIS/project-management-github-activity/.github/ISSUE_TEMPLATE/things-i-want-to-know.md

 ---
 name: Things I want to know
-about: Describe this issue template's purpose here.
+about: Add one item for each thing you want to learn
 title: 'Thing I want to know: <file in title> [Thing I want to Knows]'
-labels: Things I learned
+labels: ''
-assignees: ''
+assignees: CFountain23

 ---